 The return of industrial policy has brought attention to the paucity of systematic data, and scholarship has started to take stock of global practice.
 Recent work has clarified conceptual issues surrounding industrial policy and provides a glimpse into contemporary practice.
-A number of ambitious efforts have been launched to measure industrial policies through deep accounting of government activity (DiPippo, Mazzocco and Kennedy 2022; Criscuolo, Lalanne, and Diaz 2022; Hanson and Rodrik 2023).
+A number of ambitious efforts have been launched to measure industrial policies through deep accounting of government activity (DiPippo et al. 2022, Criscuolo et al. 2022, Hanson & Rodrik 2023).
 A central mission of these projects is distinguishing government expenditures allocated for industrial policy aims.
-For example, an extensive effort by the Center for Strategic and International Studies (DiPippo, Mazzocco and Kennedy, 2022) has produced quantitative descriptions of industrial policy for China and seven other economies (Brazil, France, Germany, Japan, South Korea, Taiwan, and the U.S.).
-DiPippo et al. estimate that in 2019, China spent about 1.5% of its GDP on industrial policy, versus 0.3-0.7% of GDP in the other economies.
+For example, an extensive effort by the Center for Strategic and International Studies (DiPippo et al. 2022) has produced quantitative descriptions of industrial policy for China and seven other economies (Brazil, France, Germany, Japan, South Korea, Taiwan, and the U.S.).
+DiPippo et al. estimate that in 2019 China spent about 1.5% of its GDP on industrial policy versus 0.3-0.7% of GDP in the other economies.
 These findings suggest that among these countries, industrial policy is an important part of the policymaker's toolkit.

-In the same vein, large-scale, institutional efforts by the OECD, such as Criscuolo, Lalanne, and Diaz (2022), have developed cross-country methodologies to quantify industrial policy using government expenditure data for a sample of OECD member countries.
-In addition to quantifying financial flows, Hanson and Rodrik (2023) provide comparative evidence across U.S. regions on the organizational landscape of place-based policies, tracking single-purpose entities such as workforce development agencies as well as coordinating agencies such as local economic development agencies.
+In the same vein, large-scale, institutional efforts by the OECD, such as Criscuolo et al. (2022), have developed cross-country methodologies to quantify industrial policy using government expenditure data for a sample of OECD member countries.
+In addition to quantifying financial flows, Hanson & Rodrik (2023) provide comparative evidence across U.S. regions on the organizational landscape of place-based policies, tracking single-purpose entities such as workforce development agencies as well as coordinating agencies such as local economic development agencies.
 Together, these efforts go far beyond the early accounts of industrial policy, highlighting the depth and variation of industrial practice in major economies.

-A different approach is taken by Juhász, Lane, Oehlsen and Perez (2022), who use natural language processing to classify industrial policies at a high resolution (country-industry-year level) using a publicly available policy inventory (the Global Trade Alert database or GTA; Evenett 2009).
-The core idea of Juhász et al. is that textual descriptions of policy often convey information about the objectives of political actors, and thus allow researchers to identify whether a policy has industrial policy goals versus alternative objectives.
+A different approach is taken by Juhász et al. (2022), who use natural language processing to classify industrial policies at a high resolution (country-industry-year level) using a publicly available policy inventory (the Global Trade Alert database or GTA, Evenett 2009).7 The core idea of Juhász et al. is that textual descriptions of policy often convey information about the objectives of political actors, and thus allow researchers to identify whether a policy has industrial policy goals versus alternative objectives.

-To illustrate the approach, consider the description of a Chinese subsidy scheme from their database: "In the PRC Ministry of Industry and Information Technology's policy released on the 1st of March 2017, a plan is laid out to boost growth in the Chinese battery industry, specifically, batteries for automobiles [...]".
-Here, the italicized text reveals the objective of the policymaker, which is textbook industrial policy designed to shape the composition of what is produced domestically.
+To illustrate the approach, consider the description of a Chinese subsidy scheme from their database: "In the PRC Ministry of Industry and Information Technology's policy released on the 1st of March 2017, a plan is laid out to boost growth in the Chinese battery industry, specifically, batteries for automobiles

-&lt;sup>6 Although import tariffs have come down worldwide, there is evidence that trade policy has persisted through other (non-tariff) means (Ray and Marvel 1984, Bown and Tovar, 2011; Limao and Tovar, 2011; Bown and Crowley, 2014; Garred, 2018).
+6 Although import tariffs have come down worldwide, there is evidence that trade policy has persisted through other (non-tariff) means (Ray & Marvel 1984, Bown & Tovar 2011, Limao & Tovar 2011, Bown & Crowley 2014, Garred 2018).

-&lt;sup>7 Rather than taking a more macro accounting approach, the outputs of this method are similar to coverage ratios used by trade scholars.
+7 Rather than taking a more macro accounting approach, the outputs of this method are similar to coverage ratios used by trade scholars.
 Thus, this shares commonalities to a literature measuring non-tariff measures.